Dealing with Expert Bias in Collective Decision-Making: Background

 \subsection{Bandits with Expert Advice}

-The problem of bandits with expert advice \citep{doi:10.1137/S0097539701398375} formalises a CDM process wherein at each timestep $t$ a set of $N$ experts observe the context of a CMAB and provide the centralized learner with advice based on their prior knowledge about the problem.
-This knowledge for each expert $n$ is captured by an approximation of $f$, i.e. $\tilde{f}^n$, and a policy function $\pi^n$ which maps the arms to a probability distribution.
-Both functions map the context to a vector (of either values or probabilities), of which we will denote the $k$-th value by the $k$ subscript, e.g., $\tilde{f}_{k}^n(\vv{x}_t)$ (resp., $\pi^n_{k}(\vv{x}_t)$) is expert $n$'s estimated value (resp., probability) for the $k$-th arm given the context vector $\vv{x}_t$ at timestep $t$.
-In other words, the expert's advice is a solution of the CMAB from the expert's perspective, on the basis of the expertise encoded into $\tilde{f}^n$ and $\pi^n$.
-In addition to this advice, each expert $n$ can provide her confidence estimate for each advice $c^n_k({\vv{x}_t})$, expressing how accurate she estimates her advice about arm $k$ is given the context ${\vv{x}_t}$.
+The problem of bandits with expert advice \citep{doi:10.1137/S0097539701398375,agarwal2012contextual} formalises a CDM process wherein at each time step $t$ a set of $N$ experts observe the context of a CMAB and provide the centralized learner with advice based on their prior knowledge about the problem.
+This knowledge for each expert $n$ is captured by an approximation of $f$, i.e. $\tilde{f}^n: [K] \times \mathds{R}^d \rightarrow [0,1]$.
+In other words, given the problem description $\vv{x}_t$ observed at time $t$, expert $n$ is a regressor whose prediction of arm $k$'s expected reward is $\tilde{f}^n(k,\vv{x}_t)$.

-We make no assumption on how experts acquire their expertise.
-In case of human experts, it can for example be the result of past experiences; for an AI algorithm, it can be acquired by training on an existing (possibly biased) data set.
-In any case, the aim of the centralized learner in this setting is to learn a policy that maps expert advice to probabilities over the arms. \citet{doi:10.1137/S0097539701398375} assume advice to be a probability distribution:
+We make no assumptions on how experts acquire their expertise.
+In case of human experts, it can for example be the result of past experiences; for an AI expert, it can be acquired by training on an existing (possibly biased) data set.
+In any case, the aim of the centralized learner in this setting is to use the approximations of $f$ provided by the expert set to act optimally in the underlying bandit.